-Folding laundry, hanging clothes out on the washing line, washing dishes, and then wringing out the sponge afterward are all great ways kids can strengthen those small muscles in their hands and improve their fine motor skills.
+Folding laundry, pegging clothes out on the washing line, washing dishes and then wringing out the sponge afterwards are all great ways kids can strengthen those small muscles in the hands and improve their fine motor skills.

-6. Household chores help kids develop a strong work ethic
+6. Chores help kids develop a strong work ethic

-Doing household tasks will likely be your kids' first-ever "job", it can help them learn about the importance of completing a chore on time and to the best of their ability.
-When tasks are linked with a reward, such as an allowance, being paid for their chores will help them to understand the link between work and earning.
+Doing chores will likely be your kids' first-ever "job", it can help them learn about the importance of completing a task on time and to the best of their ability.
+When chores are linked with a reward, such as pocket money, being paid for their chores will help them to understand the link between work and earning.

 7. They help improve planning and time management skills

-Your children won't be living with you forever and will need to learn how to run a home of their own.
-Cooking, laundry, housework, and budgeting are just a few important life skills your child will need to grasp when they move out.
+Your children probably won't be living at home forever and will need to learn how to run a home of their own.
+Cooking, laundry, housework and budgeting are just a few important life skills your child will need to grasp when they move out.
 There's no better time to start teaching your children these skills than when they are young.
 It will help make these tasks a natural part of everyday life and not a big deal, so they'll have the skills and confidence to do things for themselves when they leave home.

 9. They help kids develop a sense of responsibility

-Giving your child regular household chores can help to teach them responsibility, especially with tasks that relate directly to them, such as doing their laundry or tidying their room.
-Chores like these can also help kids become more self-reliant and take pride in their belongings.
+Giving your child regular household chores can , especially tasks that relate directly to them, such as doing their laundry or tidying their room.
+Tasks like these can also help kids become more self-reliant and take pride in their belongings.

-Household chores can help children build confidence by learning to do things for themselves rather than having their parents do it for them all the time.
-While these chores can help kids to become more self-reliant, it's also a way for them to learn how to solve problems by themselves.
+Chores can help children build confidence by learning to do things for themselves rather than having their parents do it for them all the time.
+While chores can help kids to become more self-reliant, it's also a way for them to learn how to solve problems by themselves.

 11. They build teamwork skills

-12. They prepare kids for their first job
+12. Chores prepare kids for their first job

 Doing chores teaches kids an array of valuable personal skills, from empathy and responsibility to teamwork and time management skills, all of which are important precursors to employment.